nplrkn/qcore/docs/Open5GS-comparative-load-testing.md

 # Comparative load testing against Open5GS

+We use Open5GS as our example of a classic 5G core architecture, with multiple NFs and internal HTTP service based interface.
+Thanks to the authors of Open5GS for their awesome project: https://github.com/open5gs/open5gs.

 ## Results

-The QCore control plane is >30x faster than Open5GS and has ~50x smaller memory footprint.
+The QCore control plane is >30x faster than Open5GS and has a 30-50x smaller memory footprint.

 This is based on measurements from the QCore load test, where
--  Open5GS's time to execute the test message sequence was ~34ms, using ~85% CPU, using 740MB resident memory
+-  Open5GS's time to execute the test message sequence was ~34ms, using ~55% CPU, using 500MB-750MB resident memory
--  QCore's time to execute the test message sequence was ~1ms using around ~70% CPU, using 15MB resident memory ...when confined to a single logical CPU (hyperhread).
+-  QCore's time to execute the test message sequence was ~1ms using around ~70% CPU, using ~15MB resident memory ...when confined to a single logical CPU (hyperhread).

 The message rates observed in the test were
 -  Open5GS: ~800 messages/sec
 -  QCore: ~30k message/sec.

+This is using an out-of-the-box Ubuntu install of Open5GS, compared to a standard release build of QCore.
+Open5GS was not tuned in any way.

-The main time in Open5GS was spent in open5gs-scpd (27%), mongod (15%), open5gs-amfd (13%),
+The main time in Open5GS was spent in open5gs-scpd (19%), mongod (9%), open5gs-amfd (9%),
 open5gs-udmd (8%), and open5gs-smfd (8%).
-The main memory usage was in mongod (185MB) and open5gs-smfd (148MB).
+The main memory usage was in mongod (180MB) and open5gs-smfd (80-150MB).

-This is based on an out-of-the-box Ubuntu install of Open5GS compared to a standard release build of QCore.
-Open5GS was not tuned in any way.

 ## Methodology

 -  The test message sequence is a 27-message sequence of: registration, configuration update, session establishment, context release, service request, session release, deregistration.
-   - A message means an N2 NGAP message in either direction.
-In many cases it contains a transported N1 NAS message.
+   -  A message means an NGAP message in either direction.
+In many cases it contains a transported NAS message.

 -  The load test tool acts as a single gNB and loops repeatedly through 200 UEs running through the test message sequence for each UE serially.
 To get a quick sense of it,